 Stark Hollow Farm began as a vision to return to the land in the mid 2000's while we were living in Oakland California, both having spent many years working in corporate America.
 Our yearning led us east to Vermont, Laura's home state, in 2006.
 In 2008 we purchased our first 3 Icelandic ewes and a ram lamb which we raised, along with a small flock of heritage breed laying hens, on a small plot in Starksboro.
 The farm was named for our location on Big Hollow Road in Starksboro!
 We soon added a couple of feeder piglets and began to dream of expanding our flock beyond what our small plot could carry.
 The property in Starksboro was sold and in 2010 the farm took up a leased residence on an old hillside farm on the western slopes of the green mountains in Huntington Vermont.
-The property had been an old dairy farm and is owned now by a non profit organization called HOWL, a land trust who was looking for help to regenerate the old, fallow fields on the property.

 In early 2016, we obtained certification as an Animal Welfare Approved farm and obtained a grass fed certification through AGW for our lamb and beef.
 We look forward to refining our operation focusing on added specialty meat products, an expanded wool and fiber products line and a more diversified wholesale and retail operation.
 Future initiatives include possible organic certification of our fields and education workshops and webinars.